 Gluten Free Afternoon Tea in London

-Don’t all British people enjoy afternoon tea (I’ve seen Downton Abbey, you know!) where should I go for gluten free afternoon tea in London?
+Don’t all British people enjoy afternoon tea?
+Tell me where should I go for gluten free afternoon tea in London…

 I DO indeed LOVE afternoon tea!
 It’s such a treat and there are many places in London which offer excellent gluten free (and nut free) afternoon tea.
 I’ve been lucky to enjoy quite a few gluten free afternoon teas (and I have a couple planned for 2019) so I will update this page.

 Why not celebrate just being in one of the world’s most exciting cities by treating yourself to that quintessentially English tradition of Afternoon Tea?
 Many of the top London hotels offer gluten free afternoon tea alongside their regular afternoon tea menus.
 Some also cater for additional dietary requirements such as diabetic and vegan.
 The best afternoon teas can be found at Brown’s Hotel, Claridges Hotel, and Fortnum & Mason.
 The Sanderson Hotel offers a Mad Hatter’s themed gluten free afternoon tea.
 I’ve recently tried the gluten free and nut free afternoon tea at the beautiful Claridges hotel and also the Lanesborough hotel (blog posts to come).
 Prices vary but budget for around £40 per person.
 Afternoon Tea is VERY popular and weekend slots can be booked weeks or even months in advance so please plan ahead and reserve if at all possible. ££

 Tips for (gluten free) afternoon tea:

 It’s VERY popular: You should book as far in advance as possible.